labi-le/kphp-vk-utils/README.md

         ->setMessage('who was Zarathustra? ')
 );
 ```
+The example does not indicate work with the wall and, accordingly, with the loader, since everything is extremely similar

 You need to be careful with parallel requests, this is how you can get `flood control` from VKontakte\
 It is recommended to use `Uploader::setNumberOfParallelRequests()` only with the community token\